dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 -   ***GET** /status/{parcelId}* will return the status of a parcel
 -   ***PUT** /status/{parcelId}* will update the status of a parcel

 RAML is a [YAML](http://www.yaml.org/) based language and designed for human readability.
-The beauty of this is that you can write RAML in any basic editor without fancy syntax highlighting and it will be still easy to read and understand.
+The beauty of this is that you can write RAML in a basic editor without fancy syntax highlighting and it will be still easy to read and understand.

-However, there is a really good [Atom](https://atom.io/) plugin called [API Workbench](http://apiworkbench.com/) which I am using to kick start my API:
+However, there is a good [Atom](https://atom.io/) plugin called [API Workbench](http://apiworkbench.com/) which I am using to kick start my API:

 <pre><code>#%RAML 0.8
 title: Parcel Delivery API